menu

 Step 2 - Prioritize and analyze

-If the enterprise’s Security Operations Center identifies the underlying threats, they will need a strong process to prioritize, plan, and immediately remediate the issue.
-Whenever an alarm fires, security experts need to qualify and triage them before planning the action effectively.
+If the enterprise’s Security Operations Center identifies the underlying threats, it will need an intense process to prioritize, plan, and immediately remediate the issue.
+Whenever an alarm fires, security experts need to qualify and triage them before preparing the action effectively.
 Prioritizing alarms allows analysts to focus on cyber threats that seem riskiest and demand the most attention.

 Step 3 - Remediate the risk